mila-iqia/babyai/README.md

 BabyAI is a platform used to study the sample efficiency of grounded language acquisition, created at [Mila](https://mila.quebec/en/).

 The master branch of this repository is updated frequently.
-If you are looking to replicate or compare against the baseline results as reported in TODO, we recommend you use the [BabyAI 1.1 branch](TODO) and cite both:
+If you are looking to replicate or compare against the baseline results as reported in TODO, we recommend you use the [BabyAI 1.1 branch](https://github.com/mila-iqia/babyai/tree/babyai-v1.1) and cite both:

 ```
-TODO: technical report details
+TODO: technical report link
 ```

 and the [ICLR19 paper](https://openreview.net/forum?id=rJeXCo0cYX), which details the experimental setup and BabyAI 1.0 baseline results.
 Its source code is in the [iclr19 branch](https://github.com/mila-iqia/babyai/tree/iclr19):